Wolox/tech-guides/frontend/docs/seo-guide.md

 #### Images

-Almost every content has to have any image in it.
+Almost every content has to have an image in it.
 But, how this affect SEO?
 Well, without the proper optimization, however, you’re wasting a valuable SEO asset.
 Plus, the larger the file size, the longer it takes your page to load, and the higher your bounce rate will be.

-- Be sure that your images are no larger than they need to be, that they are in the right file format.
+- Be sure that your images are no larger than they need to be and that they are in the right file format.
   _Why:_
-  > Your pages load time will vary based on the number and size of your images.
+  > Your page's load time will vary based on the number and size of your images.

 - All images must have an `alt` attribute implemented that describes its content.
   The alt text describes what’s on the image and the function of the image on the page.